mattmacy/mattmacy.github.io/_posts/2017-05-19-Developing-A-Deep-Learning-Framework-in-Rust.md

 Calling model calls forward(data) followed by any registered forward and backward hooks.
 Inheriting from nn.Module let Net automatically construct a graph used for bookkeeping purposes: setting training state, tensor primitive type, location of tensor (CPU/GPU), serialization/deserialization, and pretty printing.

 Although Python is a great language for exploration of ideas there are environments for which it is not a good fit.
 The ones that come first to mind are embedded and linked against native applications in a server environment.
 Facebook, the primary sponsor of PyTorch, uses Caffe2 (a single rather large C++ binary) for production within its Applied Machine Learning group.
 Although this is certainly a pragmatic choice, I would like to have something lighter weight with the flexibility of PyTorch.
 To this end I've started developing Rust bindings for the Torch C libraries with an aim to providing an API as close to the one provided by PyTorch as Rust will permit.
-I've chosen the logical and yet whimsical name torch.rs (torturous) for this
+I've chosen the logical and yet whimsical name torch.rs (torturous) for this DL framework.
-DL framework.
 As a systems language that aims to have performance equivalent to C Rust is a much less compliant language than python so the framework does face the very real risk of being a dancing bear.

+pub trait Conv2dIntf<'a> : Tensor<'a> {
+    fn conv2d(&mut self, state: Conv2d) -> Tensor {
+       state(self as Tensor)
+    }
+}
 Based on the syntactic issues I've resolved far, an implementation of the Net class in the MNIST example shown above in torch.rs should look something like:

+    use torchrs::functional::{max_pool2d, relu, conv2d, dropout(), dropout2d, linear, log_softmax}
     #[derive(Serialize, Deserialize, Debug, ModuleParse)]
     struct Net<'a> {
+        #[ignore]
         delegate: Module<'a>,
-        #[module]
         conv1: Conv2d,
-        #[module]
         conv2: Conv2d,
-        #[module]
-        conv2_drop: Dropout2d,
-        #[module]
         fc1: Linear,
-        #[module]
         fc2: Linear,
     }
     impl Net<'a> {
         pub fn new() -> Net<'a> {
             let t = Net {
             delegate: Module::new(),
-            conv1: Conv2d::new(Conv2dArgs {
+            conv1: Conv2d::build(1, 10).kernel_size(5).done(),
-                                in_channels: 1,
-                                out_channels: 10,
-                                kernel_size: 5, ...}),
-            conv2: Conv2d::new(Conv2dArgs {
+            conv2: Conv2d::build(10, 20).kernel_size(5).done(),
-                                in_channels: 10,
-                                out_channels: 20,
-                                kernel_size: 5, ...}),
-            conv2_drop: Dropout2d::new(0.5),
-            fc1: Linear::new(320, 50, true),
-            fc2: Linear::new(50, 10, true),
+            fc1: Linear::build(320, 50).done(),
+            fc2: Linear::build(50, 10).done(),
             };
             t.init_module();
             t
         }
     }
     impl <'a>ModIntf<'a> for Net<'a> {
+        // forward could be implemented in one of two ways:

-        fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+        // a) as a near verbatim implementation of the python version fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+            let training = self.delegate.training;
-            let x = F.relu(F.max_pool2d(self.conv1(&args[0]), 2));
+            let x = relu(F.max_pool2d(self.conv1(&args[0]), 2));
-            let x = F.relu(F.max_pool2d(self.conv2_drop(self.conv2(&x)), 2)));
+            let x = relu(F.max_pool2d(dropout2d(self.conv2(&x), training, 0.5), 2));
             let x = x.view(-1, 320);
-            let x = F.relu(self.fc1(x));
+            let x = relu(self.fc1(&x));
-            let x = F.dropout(x, self.delegate.training, 0.5)
+            let x = dropout(&x, training, 0.5)
-            let x = self.fc2(x);
+            let x = self.fc2(&x);
-            F.log_softmax(x)
+            log_softmax(&x)
         }

+        // b) having all functions be members of an implementation of the Tensor trait
+        //    so that they can implicitly take a tensor and return a tensor in a chained
+        //    method invocation
+        fn forward(&mut self, args: &[&mut Tensor]) -> [&mut Tensor] {
+            let training = self.delegate.training;
+            args[0].conv2d(self.conv1).max_pool2d(2).relu(false).
+            conv2d().dropout2d(training, 0.5).max_pool2d(2).relu(false).
+            view(-1, 320).linear(self.fc1).relu(false).dropout(training, 0.5).
+            linear(self.fc2).log_softmax()
+        }
         fn delegate(&mut self) -> &mut Module<'a> { &mut self.delegate }
     }

 While certainly more verbose than the PyTorch version, I think it actually does a reasonable job of capturing the spirit of the PyTorch API.
-In descending order of severity, the added complexity and syntax mismatch stem from the following missing features from and design limits of Rust:
+In descending order of severity, the added complexity and syntax mismatch stem from the following design differences in Rust:
 - No compositional inheritance
 - No introspection
 - No optional named arguments (kwargs)